Spay and Neuter in Bellevue, WA

 When To Spay or Neuter Your Dog or Cat

 Choosing when to spay or neuter your dog and cat depends on various factors, including age, size, breed, medical history and lifestyle.
-Furthermore, your pet will need to be up to date with their wellness exam, vaccinations and parasite screens.
+Furthermore, your pet will need to be up to date with their wellness plans, vaccinations and parasite screens.
 A preliminary pre-anesthetic exam is always necessary to check for health problems.